chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 ```

-Now let's add quantiles from those sampled lines to the plot:
+Now let's add those sampled lines to the plot:
 ```
 sampled_lines = tibble(
     a = sampled_lines[,1],